jedi132000/OpsAiX/README.md

-e’s your **complete GitHub-ready README.md**—emoji-rich, fully customized, and with the Contributors section removed:

-***

 # 🚨 OpsAiX - AI-Powered Multi-Cloud Incident Response Platform 🚀

 > **Transform your operations with agentic GenAI, enterprise integrations, and multi-cloud deployment.**